vacp2p/vac.dev/_posts/2019-07-19-p2p-data-sync-for-mobile.md

 ### Basic simulation

 Initial ad hoc bandwidth and latency testing shows some issues with a naive approach.
-Running with the default simulation settings (https://github.com/status-im/mvds/):
+Running with the [default simulation settings](https://github.com/vacp2p/mvds/):

 - communicating nodes: 2
 - nodes using interactive mode: 2